Western Australia has a world-class resources industry, covering a diverse range of minerals and energy.

 The department is the designated lead agency for mining, petroleum, geothermal and carbon capture and storage proposals.

 It provides three service levels.
 As a standard, online application and approvals tracking services are provided for all applications and proposals.

 Higher levels of service are provided for project proposals that have more complex approval requirements.
 For example, uranium mining proposals are level three projects – the highest service level.

 The designated lead agency for State significant projects, large infrastructure and/or complex projects is the Department of State Development (DSD).
-Where DSD is the lead agency for a resource project, it is supported by DMP contact officers.
+Where DSD is the lead agency for a resource project, it is supported by DMIRS contact officers.
 The department also liaises with other agencies to reform processes and facilitate approvals.